Holography constrains quantum bounce

-The scalar field development would therefore be more realistically of the form\\ \\ Kinetic $\rightarrow$ Matter $\stackrel{\times}{\rightarrow}$ Potential $\rightarrow $ Kinetic $\rightarrow$ Matter,\\ \\ with a bottleneck developing before potential domination can occur which would apparently require violation of the generalized second law to proceed in the required manner.
+The scalar field development would therefore be more realistically of the form\\ \\ Osc $\rightarrow$ Matter $\stackrel{\times}{\rightarrow}$ Potential $\rightarrow $ Osc $\rightarrow$ Matter\\ \\ with a bottleneck developing before potential domination can occur which would apparently require violation of the generalized second law to proceed in the required manner.
 One naturally expects entropy to increase from left to right in this development and the entropy $S$ of a potential driven inflationary phase is comparatively small $S\simeq 1/V(\phi)$ [1,2].
+In ref.[25] they obtained a limit, on their variable $F_B$, which corresponds to entropy $S\sim 1/F_B \leq 10^{10}$ so being very restrictive on the pre-bouncing phase.
+Even if matter was not formed, because of extremely weak coupling, it is known that climbing the potential is unstable e.g.[28] and the scalar field will instead become kinetic energy dominated so the next most realistic scenario would be \\ \\ Osc $\rightarrow$ Kinetic energy $\rightarrow$ Osc $\rightarrow$ Matter\\ \\ In neither case is it realistic to obtain that the potential would come to dominate and so drive a subsequent stage of inflation.

 In conclusion, we have outlined problems for the bouncing scenario either with just standard matter or when a scalar field is included to hopefully drive an extra inflationary phase.
-Either large initial entropy or growth during the semi- eternal collapsing phase, due to quantum dissipative effects\footnote{Even if the effects are mainly occurring just seconds before the bounce one generally needs reheating fairly rapidly, so the couplings cannot be excessively weak, to be compatible with nucleosynthesis constraints [1,2].} , will tend to cause violation of the holography bound during any possible bounce - so in apparent contradiction with the claims in [28].
+Either large initial entropy or growth during the semi-eternal collapsing phase, due to quantum dissipative effects\footnote{Even if the effects are mainly occurring just seconds before the bounce one generally needs reheating fairly rapidly, so the couplings cannot be excessively weak, to be compatible with nucleosynthesis constraints [1,2].} , will tend to cause violation of the holography bound during any possible bounce - so in apparent contradiction with the claims in [29].
 Any subsequent useful inflation caused by any generated homogeneous scalar field is not compatible with placing the field simply at the minimum of a potential with, however slight, couplings to standard matter.

-We finally note that there is some similarity with bouncing models occurring in Horava-Lifshitz gravity to those considered here-see eg.[29].
+We finally note that there is some similarity with bouncing models occurring in Horava-Lifshitz gravity to those considered here-see eg.[30].
 It would be of interest to see if they also suffer from related concerns.

 {\bf References}\\ \begin{enumerate}

 \item A.D.
 Linde, ``Particle Physics and Inflationary cosmology'' (Harwood Press) 1990. \item E.W.
 Kolb and M.S.
 Turner, ``The Early Universe'' (Addison-Wesley: New York) 1990.